-I believe personal expression in another language to be an exciting and empowering adventure.
-To interact in another language provides concrete opportunities to communicate in a larger world community, and to expand our sense of global citizenship.
+Personal expression in another language is an exciting and empowering adventure.
+Interacting with others in a supplemental language provides concrete opportunities for communication in the larger world community and expands our sense of global citizenship.
 Simultaneously, developing proficiency in another language increases self-confidence through self-expression, cultural interaction, and thoughtful reflection.

 What excites you about The Academy at Penguin Hall?

 The founding principles of The Academy enable students to reach their full potential: to teach young women to think and to express themselves creatively and critically, to help young women to discover themselves and to experience their world in new ways, to support young women to care for themselves and others.
 I am excited to be part of an effort that looks towards a balance of scholarship, citizenship, and well-being.

 Share something unique about yourself.

 I lived in Southern France for many years and still enjoy visiting family and friends in Provence, “le pays de cocagne”.